 - You take the standard deduction (do not itemize)

 If all else fails, you’ll need to file a 1040 Form.
 The older you get, the more likely you are to file a 1040 Form instead of the A or EZ versions.

+From this quick checklist you think you may qualify for the A or EZ you can check out every detail of qualifying on the IRS website.
 Even if you qualify for the A or EZ versions of the form, you can still use the regular 1040 if that’s what you feel comfortable with.

 Remember, no matter which 1040 form you decide to use, every taxpayer must submit a 1040 form to file their tax return.
 It is the head honcho of tax return documents, so make sure you get familiar with how it works.

 Questions?
 What questions do you have about which forms you’ll need to file your tax return?
 Let us know in a comment!

 (Disclaimer: The tax situations here are all explained at a high level.
 If your situation is more complex, you may need to file additional forms or seek professional guidance to begin.
 Tax software like TurboTax and their available help lines may be a place to start for less than hiring an accountant. )

 Next in the No-Stress Guide to Filing Your Taxes: Choosing The Best Method to Do Your Taxes.